mannylopez/news-map/README.md

 - [x] Add dummy stories
 - [x] Add JavaScript object to project
 - [x] Add pins to map
+- [x] Add stories to page
+- [ ] Design story card
-- [ ] Connect dummy stories to pins
+- [ ] Connect stories to pins
     - [ ] Click on pin and highlight the story
     - [ ] Click the story and center the map on the pin
 - [ ] Figure out how to get news stories and add location
 - [ ] Figure out how to do this automatically every day, from different news sources
 - [ ] Working site for Portland, then try to do it for other locations